 If you have a copy of Altera's "Quartus" software, you can load your own custom FPGA content into the module, and use softGlue to talk to it. softGlue was designed with this use in mind, though we don't yet have documentation on how it's done.

-Here are a few examples of the sorts of things that can be accomplished with softGlue:
+Here are a few examples of the sorts of things that can be accomplished with softGlue and EPICS:

 Earlier versions of softGlue implented many components with both inverting and noninverting outputs.
 Beginning with 2.0, signal inversion is accomplished by appending '

 *' to a signal name, and this removes the need to implement inverted outputs.
 Unfortunately, this means that softGlue PV values saved from an earlier version of softGlue will not restore correctly in softGlue 2.x.
 The functionality of the circuit will certainly still be achievable, but signal names have changed, and the circuit will have to be re-engineered.

 In addition to the above listed components, softGlue 2.x includes shift registers, up/down counters, and quadrature decoders in separate FPGA packages.
 Currently, we don't have the capability of loading more than one FPGA-content file (the IP-EP20x FPGA does not support this), but we can combine the standard softGlue FPGA content with any one add-on package, and load that.
 Thus, there's a clear path to standard softGlue plus application-specific FPGA content and support. softGlue databases and MEDM-display files are engineered to simplify the development of support for add-on packages.

 Unlike most other synApps modules, however, softGlue publishes the text files needed to boot an IOC in its